AlbertaBeef/llm-robot-control/README.md

    - apt install ros-jazzy-ur-simulation-gz

-# Building the ROS2 AI Agent package
+# Building the ROS2 packages

 The ros2_ai_agent package can be built and installed as follows: